RoyRin/redditCrawler/README.md

 Take the list of top users of a subreddit (calculated already) - read who they are, take the top n of them, then compile a script for them
 (run the .sh, which runs the .py)

+## Crawlers

+├── crawler.py
+└── crawl_reddit_users.py

+The code here needs more documentation, but for the time being will remain undocumented, as lots of other parts of this need a lot of TLC.
+Generally there needs to be improvements to the code itself, but it served to crawl Reddit to obtain user and subreddit text data, using PRAW (Python Reddit API Wrapper), that the rest of the experimentation was run on.